YitengZhou/Fitness-Jungle/Portfolio/System_Implementation.md

 * The team does not consist of an expert on user experience design, thus it may not be the most accurate evaluation of design

-## c.
-Discussion of Social and Ethical implications of the work
+## Discussion of Social and Ethical implications of the work
 From the planning stages of our project, fitness jungle we always had the goal of releasing this product to the public.
 With our product spanning multiple platform such as web application, desktop and IoT in the form of M5Stack we took all the necessary precautions when dealing with data as well as accruing appropriate consent from the users.
 To adhere with all the possible guidelines, we follow the BCS Code of Conduct, and we are aware of the implications on public health, privacy, security and wellbeing of others and the environment.
 We also have due regard for the legitimate rights of third parties; we will conduct our professional activities without discrimination on the grounds of sex, sexual orientation, marital status, nationality, color, race, ethnic origin, religion, age or disability, or of any other condition or requirement; we will promote equal access to the benefits of IT and seek to promote the inclusion of all sectors in society wherever opportunities arise[[1]].(System_Implementation.md#Ethical-sReferences)

 We will be focusing on addressing the social implications, consent, physical and mental wellbeing as well as privacy and security in the next few paragraphs.